-Must-Have First Apartment Kitchen Essentials: Nonstick Pots, Pans, and Baking Dishes/Sheets
+Must-Have Items for Your First Apartment: Kitchen Essentials (Nonstick Pots, Pans, and Baking Dishes/Sheets)

 Most college students didn’t have a full kitchen in the dorms, so having your own oven and stove to cook with brings a lot of excitement.
 In order to get started cooking some of those delicious recipes I know you’ve been saving on Pinterest, you’ll want to be sure to have the right kitchen essentials.

 I highly recommend investing in a large nonstick skillet (like this one) because it’s a versatile piece, and easy to clean!
 I literally use my skillet for everything: stir fry, one-pan meals, pasta… when I say everything, I mean everything.